Updated: May 31

 Here are my top 5 low waste alternatives to start you on your way to hosting a great low waste party.

 If you’ve got young kids and you’re worried about glass and china plates getting dropped I can’t encourage you enough to invest in some reusable Ikea kid’s plates, bowel, cups and cutlery.
-It’s relatively cheap and can be used for years and years.
-Yes they are plastic- but they are not single use plastic.
+It’s relatively cheap and can be used for years.
+Yes, they are plastic- but they are not single use plastic.
 We’ve had our set for over 7 years now and it’s still going strong.
 If you have a certain theme and colour in mind there are many small businesses that hire out plate sets to suit.
 Wash and return and you don’t need to worry about storing them either

 One of the biggest sources of party waste are decorations.
 There are so many things you can use that will create zero waste while still creating a fantastic looking party.
 Recycled fabric made in to bunting is a decoration that can be used over and over.
 Bunches of flowers and even your indoor plants can be made into wreaths, set up as table decorations and used as cake toppers.
 Recycled Paper garlands are great decoration and fun to make with the kids.
 Both can be composted at the end.
 When considering your decorations avoid balloons and keep it minimal.
 Use things that are either recyclable or compostable and please don’t add Glitter!